cadia-lvl/WebRICE/README.md

 A demo of WebRICE can be found at [https://cadia-lvl.github.io/WebRICE](https://cadia-lvl.github.io/WebRICE/).

+NOTE!
+WebRICE depends on the [Tiro TTS API](https://tts.tiro.is/).
+The code to their API is available on [their gitlab page](https://gitlab.com/tiro-is/tiro-tts).

 ## Contributing
 Use the following linters: eslint and stylelint.
 They will be run on every pull request.
 This project is mainly written in TypeScript.